LightlySaltedJam/GymBuddy/README.md

 # GymBuddy

-Native mobile application for android created in Android Studio with Java for gym trainers, in order to easily and efficiently keep track of their schedule, clients, gyms and appointments.
+Native mobile application for android created in Android Studio with Java intended for gym trainers, in order to easily and efficiently keep track of their schedule, clients, gyms and appointments.

 ## Features